 Are ETFs the same thing as index funds?

 Not always.
 Most ETFs are index funds, meaning they are tied to a fixed “index” or list of securities.
-However, mutual can also be tied to indexes and thus be categorized as index funds, too.
+However, mutual funds can also be tied to indexes and thus be categorized as index funds, too.
 Similarly, both ETFs and mutual funds can instead follow a more dynamic or “active” list of investments.
 It can be confusing sometimes, but the bottom line is you should always read the investment materials an asset manager provides and look for a description.
 In the case of Vanguard, you’ll find a heading labeled “investment style” at the top of most ETF pages that will clearly identify whether funds are index funds, or active funds.

 Does Vanguard offer a minimum-volatility ETF?